Colorado Center for Physical TherapyServing South Metro-Denver Since 1990

-Specialty Treatment for the Pelvis, Hip, Sacroiliac & Low back Regions with Margaret Woodward, PT and Lindsey Sandau-Tomlin, PT, DPT, CAPP-Pelvic
+Specialty Treatment for the Pelvis, Hip, Sacroiliac & Low back Regions with Lindsey Sandau-Tomlin, PT, DPT, CAPP-Pelvic and her supporting staff.

 Pelvic Pain, as a result of musculoskeletal dysfunction, can manifest in many ways; pain, urinary frequency, urgency, hesitancy, and difficulty emptying the bladder.
 Musculoskeletal dysfunction and/or nerve compression can also be the source of dyspareunia and vulvodynia.

-Margaret Woodward and Lindsey Sandau-Tomlin have been working closely with primary care physicians, OB/GYNs and urologists in the treatment of men and women with pelvic pain syndromes.
-Margaret and Lindsey have earned the trust of Doctors and other specialists through detailed evaluation protocol, caring bedside manner, and skillful implementation of treatment.
+Our pelvic floor specialists have been working closely with primary care physicians, OB/GYNs and urologists in the treatment of men and women with pelvic pain syndromes.
+Lindsey Sandau- Tomlin and her supporting staff have earned the trust of Doctors and other specialists through detailed evaluation protocol, caring bedside manner, and skillful implementation of treatment.

 Lindsey Sandau-Tomlin, PT, DPT,CAPP – Pelvic